-The GripperDB module (gripper database module) is an optional on-board module of the rc\visard NG and is licensed with any of the modules ltemPick and BoxPick (Section 6.2.4) or SilhouetteM-atch (Section 6.2.5).
+The GripperDB module (gripper database module) is an optional on-board module of the rc\visard NG and is licensed with any of the modules ItemPick (Section 6.2.4) and BoxPick (Section 6.2.5) or CADMatch (Abschnitt 6.2.7) und SilhouetteMatch (Abschnitt 6.2.6).
 Otherwise it requires a separate CollisionCheck license (Section 9.7) to be purchased.

-The module provides services to set, retrieve and delete grippers which can then be used for checking collisions with a load carrier or other detected objects (only in combination with SilhouetteMatch (Section 6.2.5)).
+The module provides services to set, retrieve and delete grippers which can then be used for checking collisions with a load carrier or other detected objects (only in combination with CADMatch (Abschnitt 6.2.7) und SilhouetteMatch (Abschnitt 6.2.6)).
 The specified grippers are available for all modules supporting collision checking on the rc\visard NG.

-Max. number of grippers 50
+Max. number of grippers

-Supported gripper element geometries Box, Cylinder, CAD Element
+Supported gripper element geometries

-Max. number of elements per gripper 15
+Max. number of elements per gripper

-Collision checking available in ItemPick and BoxPick (Section 6.2.4),
+Collision checking available in

+ItemPick (Section 6.2.4) and BoxPick (Section 6.2.5),

+CADMatch (Abschnitt 6.2.7) und

-SilhouetteMatch (Section 6.2.5)
+SilhouetteMatch (Abschnitt 6.2.6)

-Table 6 17.
-Constitutions of the Criv pperDB module Table 0.47.
-Specifications or the Gri
+Table 6.49: Specifications of the GripperDB module